(Financial Year End 31/12/2018)

 The Republic of Ireland has similar legislation, primarily the Criminal Law (Human Trafficking) Act 2008, as amended by the Criminal Law (Human Trafficking) (Amendment) Act 2013.2

 In this context, this statement is to be read as applying to Grant Thornton Ireland (Republic of Ireland and Northern Ireland) entities.

-The (UK) National Crimes Agency estimates that there are tens of thousands of victims of modern slavery and human trafficking in the UK2.
-The 2016 Global Slavery Index1 estimated approx. 12,000 such individuals in the UK, with approx. 800 in the Republic of Ireland.
+Estimates of the number of victims of modern slavery in the UK and Republic of Ireland have markedly increased in recent years.
+The 2018 Global Slavery Index3 estimated approx. 136,000 such individuals in the UK, with approx. 8,000 in the Republic of Ireland.

-In this context, Grant Thornton has created a focused Anti-Slavery and Human Trafficking Policy.
+In this context, Grant Thornton has created a dedicated Anti-Slavery and Human Trafficking Policy.

 We will review this policy and its operation in practice, at least on an annual basis.